 - Calcium – Supports bone development

-- Copper – Helps store iron, supports blood health
+- Copper – Plays a role in iron metabolism, supports blood health

 - Iron – Helps the blood carry oxygen